-- File an SR-22 insurance form.

-- Pay the \$50 reinstatement fee.

-- Pay the \$100 ignition interlock fee.

-- Have the ignition interlock device installed on any vehicle they drive at an installation site and by a technician certified by the department.

-- Bring the lease agreement/certification of installation to their local driver exam office to be issued the IIR restricted driver license.
-The applicant's driving privilege must not be withdrawn in this or any other state for any reason or the license cannot be issued. - Take and pass any tests required for licensing.
+- File an SR-22 insurance form. - Pay the \$50 reinstatement fee. - Pay the \$100 ignition interlock fee. - Have the ignition interlock device installed on any vehicle they drive at an installation site and by a technician certified by the department. - Bring the lease agreement/certification of installation to their local driver exam office to be issued the IIR restricted driver license.
+The applicant's driving privilege must not be suspended, revoked or canceled in this or any other state for any reason or the license cannot be issued.

+Take and pass any tests required for licensing.

-For a list of ignition interlock vendors and installers in Wyoming, please visit our website at: www.dot.state,wy. us.driver_license_records/suspension/ignition_interlock. html driver.
+For a list of ignition interlock vendors and installers in Wyoming, please visit our website at: www.dot.state,wy. us.driver\license\records/suspension/ignition\interlock. html driver.
 It's the driver's responsibility to see that the law is obeyed.
 Children must be properly restrained in appropriate child-restraint systems.